manzt/manzt/README.md

 🔭 I’m currently working on Viv, 🚄 Vitessce, and Zarr.js

-🌱 I’m currently learning Rust + WebAssembly 🦀
+🌱 Learning Rust + WebAssembly 🦀

 💬 Ask me about life in Boston, the web, breadmaking